Open House: Isn't it time to collectively build pressure on the govt to find sustainable energy solutions?

 Make full use of solar energy

 Every governing unit must clearly understand the importance of curtailing emissions of carbon dioxide gases to check air pollution and climate warming especially during summer when the consumption of traditional sources of energy is very high.
 This is unfortunate that public outcry against government’s complacency towards developing sustainable sources of renewable energy as a major tool to save environment and maintenance of ecological balances is not as vigorous as seen in developed nations.
 Environmental issues are never serious issues during election campaigns and thus no concrete and revolutionary steps are initiated by ensuing governing bodies.
 Developing and maintaining alternative sources of energy need to be a thrust area of any government.
 This should be major criteria for the purpose of evaluating performance of any government.
 In a country like India, where Sun is very generous, not developing the avenues of solar energy is like committing crimes against nature and humanity.
 Every government building, public lighting, cluster housing societies, institutional infrastructures etc. should be mandatorily designed to be exclusively solar energy based only.
-Public support to switch over to solar energy at homes and work places to achieve targeted energy levels.
+Public support to switch over to solar energy at homes and work places through incentives and awareness should be streamlined to achieve targeted energy levels.
+Also there should be documented strategy to reduce the dependence levels on water, fossils and other conventional sources of energy to systematically substituting them with renewable sources of energy such as wind, solar, biomass, geo-thermals and even garbage with lower emissions of green gases.
+The country which has achieved environmental, social and economic sustainability in respect of all their energy needs is truly a developed state with an eye on the welfare of future generations.

 Jagdish Chander